andrewratliff/launchschool/171/study_guide.md

   - Hierarchical structure allows routers to identify which segments of a network are assigned control to another router.
 Routers don't need to know the address of every device on another network
+  - IP is communication between hosts or devices
+  - Ports allow communication between processes
+  - Multiplexing and demultiplexing provide for the transmission of multiple signals over a single channel
+  - Network socket: combination of IP address and port number (communication end-point)
+  - A port is an identifier for a specific process running on a host

 * Have an understanding of how DNS works
 * Understand the client-server model of web interactions, and the role of HTTP